Link: Apply now for the Ink Business Preferred® Credit Card

 In recent years we’ve seen business credit cards become more compelling than ever before, as credit card issuers increasingly try to create products that meet the needs of small business owners.

-The Ink Business Preferred® Credit Card (review) continues to be one of the most rewarding business cards out there.
+The Ink Business Preferred® Credit Card (review) continues to be one of the most rewarding business cards out there, and is part of the Chase Ink Business card portfolio.
 There’s not another business card that offers a combination of a huge welcome bonus, generous return on spending, and useful perks, all while having such a low annual fee.

-For those of you who have small businesses but don’t yet have this card, below are eight reasons the Ink Business Preferred is the all-around best Chase credit card.
+For those of you who have small businesses but don’t yet have this card, below are eight reasons the Chase Ink Business Preferred is the all-around best Chase credit card.
+In particular, it’s worth emphasizing that now is the time to apply, given that the card’s incredible bonus is about to be pulled.

-The Ink Business Preferred Card is offering an incredible welcome bonus of 100,000 Ultimate Rewards points after spending $8,000 on purchases within the first three months.
-The value proposition of this bonus was improved some time back, as you previously had to spend $15,000 to earn the bonus, while now you need to spend just over half of that.
+The Ink Business Preferred Card is offering a welcome bonus of 90,000 Ultimate Rewards points after spending $8,000 on purchases within the first three months.

-I value Ultimate Rewards points at ~1.7 cents each, so to me, 100,000 Ultimate Rewards points are worth ~$1,700.
-This is a huge reward, and among the best welcome bonuses on any business credit card.
+I value Ultimate Rewards points at ~1.7 cents each, so to me, 90,000 Ultimate Rewards points are worth ~$1,530.
+This is a great reward, and among the best welcome bonuses on any business credit card.

 The Ink Business Preferred Card offers triple points in several useful categories that your business may spend quite a bit in, including: